-Asparagus pesto is a light and fresh pesto sauce that is just perfect for the spring.
-It's so easy to make and you can use it the same way that you would use traditional basil pesto.
+This asparagus pesto recipe is a light and fresh pesto sauce that is just perfect for the spring.
+It's so easy to make and it can be used the same way that you would use traditional basil pesto.

 Pesto is a delicious sauce typically made with basil, oil, garlic, parmesan cheese, and pine nuts.
 I like to keep it interesting and add different ingredients to pesto sauce, and I recently discovered just how tasty asparagus pesto sauce with sunflower seeds is.

 Fast, easy, and delicious asparagus pesto is perfect for a quick and healthy pasta sauce.
 If you love pesto, try garlic scape pesto, arugula pesto and broccoli pesto too!

 - Asparagus Pesto is quick, healthy, easy recipe; and it's made with simple ingredients!

 - It is a great way to use up leftover cooked asparagus.

 Here is What You Will Need To Make This Recipe